-Pulse Tube Cryocoolers vs.
+Pulse tube cryocoolers vs.

 - Price—In general, GM cryocoolers are less expensive than PT cryocoolers of similar cooling power.

 - Vibration—Both GM and PT cryocoolers are mechanical refrigerators that do have some level of vibration.
-Two locations exist on the cold head where vibration is important: The room temperature mounting flange and the 2nd stage (see photo).
+Two locations exist on the cold head where vibration is important: The room temperature mounting flange and the second stage (see photo).

 - Orientation—The performance of PT cryocoolers is orientation-dependent.
-PT cryocoolers only function properly when they are operated in a purely vertical orientation with the 2nd stage pointing down.
+PT cryocoolers only function properly when they are operated in a purely vertical orientation with the second stage pointing down.
 GM cryocoolers will lose some cooling power when the cold head is not operated vertically, but the base temperature will not be affected.
 GM cryocoolers can operate in any orientation.

 The room temperature mounting flange provides the interface for a vacuum shroud or vacuum chamber.
 Vibrations at the room temperature mounting flange will be transmitted to the vacuum shroud and anything else the shroud is physically contacting.

 This is important if the cryocooler is rigidly mounted on other instruments that are sensitive to vibrations.
 An example would be a cryocooler installed in the evacuated sample compartment of an FTIR spectrometer.
-Any vibrations from this room temperature mounting flange would be transmitted through the vacuum shroud to the spectrometer.
+Any vibrations from this room-temperature mounting flange would be transmitted through the vacuum shroud to the spectrometer.
 These vibrations may cause damage or misalignment to the delicate optics inside the spectrometer.

 When a cryocooler is mounted on a delicate instrument such as the FTIR spectrometer, a PT system would be a better choice than a GM system because the vibration level at the room temperature mounting flange of a PT system is significantly lower than in a GM system.

-The sample being cooled is usually mounted onto the 2nd stage.
-Any vibrations from the 2nd stage will be transmitted directly to the sample.
+The sample being cooled is usually mounted onto the second stage.
+Any vibrations from the second stage will be transmitted directly to the sample.

-GM cold heads have vibrations at the 2nd stage on the order of 20 µm along the axis of the cold head.
+GM cold heads have vibrations at the second stage on the order of 20 µm along the axis of the cold head.
 GM cold heads have vibrations on the order of ~5 µm perpendicular to the axis of the cold head.

-Pulse tube cold heads have vibrations on the order of 4 to 7 µm along the axis of the cold head and ~2 µm perpendicular to the axis of the cold head.
+Pulse-tube cold heads have vibrations on the order of 4 to 7 µm along the axis of the cold head and ~2 µm perpendicular to the axis of the cold head.

 The vibrations from this valve motor will contribute to the overall level of vibrations of the cold head.
 The movement of the displacers may also contribute to the vibrations at this flange on a GM cold head.